UX/UI/IXD Design Workflow Using Framepad, Figma, and Framer

 • Design assets and exportable components

-• If using Framer for animations, share the interaction logic and animation details with the development team.
+• Framer Handoff: If using Framer for animations, share the interaction logic and animation details with the development team.

 6. Final Testing & Deployment